Published on December 22, 2023

 The Result: A Track Record We Are Proud Of

-The world has changed a lot since we launched the fund nearly 20 years ago, but common sense is timeless.
+The world has changed a lot since we launched the fund over 20 years ago, but common sense is timeless.
 By sticking to basic principles, we have been able to consistently outperform our benchmark for two decades without taking on materially more risk.

 Outperformance with Limited Downside